MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-metadata-standards.md

 - Where are the models or schemas created and maintained?
 - What information teams need to deliver centrally to allow the data governance department to do its work correctly?

-Using your answers to these questions, you can map out the content life cycle for each of your metadata streams and determine all dependencies.
+Using your answers to these questions, map out the content life cycle for each of your metadata streams and determine all dependencies.
 You then have a metadata model that can connect business domains, processes, technology, and data.

-Once you know what metadata you need, you need a place to store and process it.
+Once you know what metadata you need, you must choose a place to store and process it.
 You can do this using Azure Preview.

-## Use Azure Purview for managing your data estate at large
+## Use Azure Purview to manage your data estate at large

 [Azure Purview](/azure/purview) is a unified data governance solution that helps you manage and govern your on-premises, multicloud, and software-as-a-service (SaaS) data.
 It does metadata management at scale, because it's a fully automated service that intelligently performs data discovery, data scanning and access management.
 It also provides a holistic map of many insights about your data mesh architecture.